extemporelang/extemporelang.github.io/_docs/guides/audio-file-io.md

 samples read:  21202944
 ~~~~

-It’s important to realise that the playhead—the point in the file which
+It's important to realise that the playhead---the point in the file which playback
-playback is ‘up to’—is stored internally to the `audiofile` closure, and
+is 'up to'---is stored internally to the `audiofile` closure, and if you just call
-if you just call it back with no arguments it will gradually move
+it back with no arguments it will gradually move through the whole file (as it
-through the whole file (as it is doing in the above code).
-By default,
+is doing in the above code).
+By default, when the playhead gets to the end of
-when the playhead gets to the end of the file it wraps to the start, so
-the file playback will loop on forever.
+the file it wraps to the start, so the file playback will loop on forever.

-To mess with this audio stream, let’s add some valve saturation-style
+To mess with this audio stream, let's add some valve saturation-style distortion
-distortion to both channels:
+to both channels:

 ~~~~ sourceCode
 (bind-func dsp:DSP 1000000000